-SECTION 11: Estimate of Property to Be Devoted to Retail Business
+Estimate of Property to Be Devoted to Retail Business

 Pursuant to Wis.
-Stat. § 66.1105(5)(b), the City estimates that none of the territory within the District will be devoted to retail business at the end of the District's maximum expenditure period.
+Stat. § 66.1105(5)(b), the City estimates that less than 35 percent of the territory within the District will be devoted to retail business at the end of the District's maximum expenditure period.

-Proposed Changes of Zoning Ordinances, Master Plan, Map, Building Codes and City Ordinances
+SECTION 12: Proposed Changes of Zoning Ordinances, Master Plan, Map, Building Codes and City Ordinances